US Military Enlistment Standards for Single Parents

 The military's refusal to accept single parents for enlistment is a valid one.
 The military is no place for a single parent.
 In the military, the mission always comes first.
 Absolutely no exceptions are made in assignments, deployments, duty hours, time off, or any other factor for single parents.

 In general, an applicant who has joint physical custody of a child by court order or agreement, and the applicant does not have a spouse, he/she is considered a "single parent."
 If a local or state court allows modification, if the other parent assumes full custody, the applicant is usually qualified for enlistment.

-In the Army National Guard, a single parent may enlist if they receive a waiver from the State Adjutant General of the state that individual is enlisting.
+In the Army National Guard, a single parent may enlist if they receive a waiver from the State Adjutant General of the state that an individual is enlisting.